S2 2018 Surveys are now open!

-Your identity is not released to anyone.
+Your identity is not released to teaching staff and you are not identified in any reports.

 We release one report for your course and only include the answers to questions and comments only for the class as a whole